kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
+v6.0.0002, 11 Feb 2023:
+-Tweak: Compatibility with 6.0 beta 3.
+-Bug-fix: The Logbook on the Map Menu would make the menu unresponsive.

 v6.0.0001, 07 Feb 2023:
 -Tweak: Compatibility with 6.0 public beta
 -Removed: Sort by Name, then Sector, then Id Code.
 Already in the 6.x base game.